khumba/haskell-style/haskell-style.md

 ### The application operator

 `$` versus parentheses: prefer the shorter one for your use case, choosing `$` if the lengths are equal (which they will be in the common case).
-Parentheses may be better in other cases, for example:
+Generally `$` is preferred, but parentheses may be better in other cases, for example when there is symmetry between a function's arguments:

     foo (bar a) (bar b)